whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 2 - How you incorporated feedback from your team members and what you learned about yourself in the process.

-I received some really meaningful feedback from my Rush Hour group that I can sometimes make guesses instead of making sure that a certain query or method will work.
-I took this feedback to heart and let my Little Shop group know that if I start going down that rabbit hole, to call me out on it.
-Luckily, just being aware of this trait has helped me notice when I am doing it, and I can usually catch myself now before it even becomes an issue.
+I received some really meaningful feedback from my Rush Hour group that I can sometimes make guesses instead of making a better hypothesis whether or not a certain action will work.
+I found this to be very valuable and took this feedback to heart.
+I let my Little Shop group know that if I start going down that rabbit hole, to call me out on it.
+Luckily, just being aware of this trait has helped me notice when I am doing it.
+Recently I have been catching myself before it even becomes an issue.

+I have always valued feedback and encouraged it, there will always be more things that I can do to improve myself.

 #### Networking with Lia